karthikps3654/snake-game/snake-game/README.md

 JavaScript for game logic and interactivity
 ![Adventure Snake Game Screenshot]url(../items/WhatsApp Image 2024-10-29 at 10.56.17 AM.jpeg)
 Contributing
 Pull requests are welcome!
-Feel free to suggest new features, report bugs, or improve code quality.
+Feel free to suggest new features, report bugs, or improve of the quality.